 (San Francisco): City Lights Books, (1967)

-First edition, wrappers, 100 pages, published as Pocket Poets Series Number 20.
-(Cook 61)
+Perfect-bound in printed wrappers, 100 pages, published as Pocket Poets Series Number 20.

 8. Lamantia, Philip.
 TOUCH OF THE MARVELOUS